open-contracting/standard-development-handbook/docs/standard/deployment.md

 ## 9. (Major/Minor/Patch only) Copy the schema into place

-Copy the JSON from the schema directory of the build to `/home/ocds-docs/web/schema/[release_tag]` on the live server.

-e.g. for 1.1.1:
+Copy the JSON from the schema directory of the build to `/home/ocds-docs/web/schema/[release_tag]` on the live server, e.g. for 1.1.1:

 ```bash
 ssh root@live2.default.opendataservices.uk0.bigv.io